SathyaBhat/sathyabh.at/content/weekly-notes-32-2023/index.md

 ### What's been happening

 * It was Jo's birthday this week.
 I asked a team mate for some suggestions to a restaurant and she told me couple of choices.
 I picked an Italian restaurant (called [Sagra](https://www.sydneysagra.com.au/)) because we've been trying to find a decent Italian place and most have been pretty meh.
 Thankfully, this place was really good.
 It was a small, quaint little place.
-The service was a bit slow but the food was great.
+The service was a bit slow [but the food](https://pxl.mx/p/sathyabhat/594532211850375235/) was great.
 While walking to the place, we realized there's a whole lot of Italian restaurants on the same road as this restaurant.
 We should be back to the area to explore more such restaurants.

     <iframe title="Pixelfed Post Embed" src="https://pxl.mx/p/sathyabhat/594532211850375235/embed?caption=true&likes=false&layout=full" class="pixelfed__embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script async defer src="https://pxl.mx/embed.js"></script>

 * Ever since our electricity meter got upgraded to [a digital meter](/2023/07/16/weekly-notes-28-2023/) I've been thinking of a way to export the data to a timeseries database so I can chart out my usage.
-Over the past week, I realized that my energy provider has an option in the portal where I can download the entire usage data from the past two years.
-I wrote a script to read this file and import the data to a timeseries database.
+I realized that my energy provider's website has an option to download the usage data from the past two years.
+Over the past week, I wrote a script to read this file and import the data to a timeseries database.
 I'm trying to figure out if I can make it more automated.
 I'll publish the code to my Github as well, but for now there's a lot of magic numbers that need to be cleaned up.
 Look for a blog post on my [tech blog soon](https://sathyasays.com).

 * I bought [Baldur's Gate 3](https://store.steampowered.com/app/1086940/Baldurs_Gate_3/).
 The character creator/customizer is quite comprehensive!
 I've started a [Tiefling](https://forgottenrealms.fandom.com/wiki/Tiefling) [Monk](https://forgottenrealms.fandom.com/wiki/Monk?so=search).
 For a change I didn't start a game with my usual Fire mage archetype but I figured let's try something else for a change.